abinit/abinit/doc/installation.md

     make test_fast

-It will run during a few seconds.
+It will run for a few seconds.
 It should print:

 ```text
 Status file, reporting on built-in test fast